 How to travel the world cheap: Figure out the bare minimum of what you need

-If you want to know how to travel the world cheap, start thinking about the things you can do without.
-One of the best things you can do is figure out what you absolutely need, and this list is different for everyone.
+If you want to know how to travel the world cheaply, start thinking about the things you can do without.
+One of the best things you can do is figure out what you consider absolutely essential, and this list is different for everyone.
 Some people are fine using cold water while for others, this is their worst nightmare.
 Many people need electricity and a Wi-Fi connection at all times, while others want to completely disconnect from everything.

 Once you know what your must-haves are, you can work from there to find the cheapest options possible along your journey.
 Be flexible, especially if you are a solo traveler.
 Perhaps you prefer a train ride, but a bus or another more unconventional form of transport is the less expensive option.

 The same goes with alcohol.
-Buy wine, liquor and beer at duty-free or at the liquor store to save money on your bar tab.
+In countries like Iceland, alcohol can be incredibly expensive.
+Forget about Icelandic beer, buying wine, or any other liquor.
+And if you still want some, make sure you get it at the duty-free or at the liquor store to save money on your bar tab.

 How to travel for cheap: Consider going during shoulder season or off-season